 Back within the days of preventing sail, letters of marque authorized non-public vessels referred to as privateers to assault, capture, and profit from ships distinct as objectives.
 These were distinct from non-public vessels called pirates, who attacked, seized, and profited from any ships they decided had been objectives.
-That ancient difference is quite blurred nowadays, one king’s pirate became every other’s privateer, but the essential problem/opportunity was that vulnerable shops of distinctly concentrated wealth can be plundered even as beyond the effective reach of the traditional law.
+That ancient difference is quite blurred nowadays, one king’s pirate became every other’s privateer.
+Still, the essential problem/opportunity was that vulnerable shops of distinctly concentrated wealth could be plundered even beyond the traditional law’s effective reach.
 The effects have been greater or less inevitable, given human nature.
-Don’t hate the pirate, hate the sport.
+Don’t hate the pirate; hate the sport.

 RELATED ARTICLES :

 - A extraordinary new kind of ransomware is sweeping the net